 When you add dynamic elements, you often want to show images too.
 For example products or services that you want to sell to your customers.
 When you use dynamic images, you are more likely to want to show them as a whole, without distorting or stretching the image.
 That’s why we, by default, select the “scale to fit” mode when adding a dynamic image element.

 It’s not the only scale option though.
 You can also decide to choose “scale to stretch” or “scale to fill”.
 These options stretch the image to fit its container exactly (stretch) or make sure the image always fills its container without distorting the image scale ratio (fill).

 When you add dynamic elements, you often want to show the prices of the products that you want to sell to your customers.
 To make sure each price shows correctly in its placeholder, we recommend making use of text alignment properties "center" and "middle".

 Great!
 Now that you understand how to work with dynamic elements and design your Facebook DPA, is time to preview your ads.

 Previewing your custom DPA layouts

-If you wish to preview what your other ads will look like, you can click on "Preview" at the top of the toolbar.
-This will lead you to the preview page.
-Here, you can quickly preview the other products in your feed with the designs you have currently applied.
+If you wish to preview what the other products look like in the design you've created, you can click on "Preview" at the top of the toolbar.

-On the left side of the toolbar you can see “Default”.
+On the left side, you can see “All conditions”.
 That’s the original design you have built and where no conditions apply.
-Click on “Default”.
+Click on “All conditions”.
 You can now see a list with the name of all the conditions you have created for this set.

-Simply click on one condition name.
-The ads showing in the preview now are applying the rule(s) from the specific condition that is selected.
-For example, the following image, shows the layout of our ads that contain a sale price.
+Simply click on one condition name from the list.
+The products showing in the preview now are applying the rule(s) from the specific condition that is selected.
+For example, the following image shows the layout of our ads that contain a sale_price.